MaazJamal/FSM2-CADMIUM/READ_ME.txt

 1) compiling the program

-	- Open the root workspce folder and run the command make all
+	- Open the root workspce folder and run the command: make all
 	- This will generate all the binaries in bin file

 2) Running the programs:

 	- There are 6 binaries in bin folder.
+	- Each binary corresponds to one of the coupled or atomic models.
+	- On Ubuntu use the command ls in bash to list all the binaries
-	- To run one of the binary open bin folder
+	- To run one of the binary open bin folder.
 	- Open terminal in bin folder
-	- run the following command ./binary_name
+	- run the following command
+		./binary_name

 3) Inputs and Outputs:

 	- The program takes inputs from txt files in input_data folder
 	- The program outputs result of simulation in the simulation_results folder.

+4) Chaging input data:
+	- The programs are hardwired to accept inputs from txt file in input_data.
+To change the input.
+Change the input txt files.
+Make sure to create a backup of previous file in case of errors.

+├── input_data (stores user input to the models)
+    ├── main_ATM.txt 						for ATM coupled model ( main_ATM.cpp  ./main_ATM)
+    ├── main_serial_adder.txt				for serial_adder coupled model ( main_serial_adder.cpp ./main_serial_adder)
+    ├── main_telephone.txt					for TELEPHONE coupled model ( main_Telephone.cpp  ./main_Telephone)
+    ├── main_vendor.txt						for vendor coupled model (main_vendor.cpp ./main_vendor)
+    ├── moore_input_test.txt				for moore atomic model test ( main_test_moore.cpp ./main_test_moore)
+    ├── moore_input_test_transition.txt		for // 		//		//		//		//
+    └── simplemoore_test.txt				for simplemoore coupled model ( main_test_simplemoore.cpp ./main_test_simplemoore)

 Troubleshooting: